IBM-ITOAdev/logstash-input-isam/README.md

   http://www-01.ibm.com/support/knowledgecenter/api/content/nl/en-us/SSPREK_8.0.1.3/com.ibm.isamw.doc/develop/api_web/Retrieving%20the%20contents%20of%20a%20directory%20from%20the%20application%20log%20files%20area.xml

-However, this REST API does not provide the option to specify from which line of the log that we want to start the retrival.
-This means we can only retrieve the whole file during each poll and this will cause problems:
+However, this REST API does not provide the option to specify from which line of the log that we want to start the retrieval.
+This means we can only download the whole file during each poll and this will cause problems:

 1. if the file is so big it will create extra load on the server side
-2. the index engine will possibly create multiple entries for one single line.
+2. the index engine that logstash feeds into will possibly create multiple entries for one single line.

 So please use this plugin (ISAM for Mobile) with care.